sveltejs/v2.svelte.dev/content/guide/04-behaviour.md

 		computed: {
 			hours:   ({ time }) => time.getHours(),
 			minutes: ({ time }) => time.getMinutes(),
-			seconds: ({ time }) => time.getSeconds()
+			seconds: ({ time }) => time.getSeconds(),

+			// computed from computed properties
+			daySeconds: ({ hours, minutes, seconds }) =>
+				3600 * hours + 60 * minutes + seconds
 		}
 	};
 </script>
 ```

 Each function is passed the component's current state object.
 Because we're using destructuring syntax, the compiler knows that `hours`, `minutes` and `seconds` only need to re-run when `time` changes, and not when any other values change.
+Note that `daySeconds` depends on other computed properties!

 There's no costly dependency tracking involved – the dependency graph is resolved at compile time.

 > `computed` must be an object literal, and the properties must be function expressions or arrow function expressions.
 Any external functions used in computed must be wrapped _here_: